Questions About Travel Nurse Employment

 What does your benefits package include?

 As a Medical Express employee, you will enjoy one of the most comprehensive benefits packages in the industry.
-Besides earning competitive pay, we also offer our healthcare professionals free, private housing, day-one health insurance coverage, dental insurance, life insurance, a 401(k) retirement plan, free continuing education, generous travel reimbursements, incentive programs and much more.
+Besides earning competitive pay, we also offer our healthcare professionals free, private housing,comprehensive health insurance coverage, dental insurance, life insurance, a 401(k) retirement plan, free continuing education, generous travel reimbursements, incentive programs and much more.
 For more information, please visit our pay and benefits section.

 Can I add my spouse or children to my insurance?